pfheatwole/thesis/source/canopy_aerodynamics.rst

 Aerodynamics models
 ===================

+..
+Survey the available models and the tradeoffs they involve.

 * [[What categories of aerodynamics methods are available?

   Introduce LLT, VLM, CFD, etc. Go through the requirements and explain why